niutech/vue-in-web-worker/README.md

 # [Vue.js in Web Worker](https://niutech.github.io/vue-in-web-worker/)

 This is a starter app of Vue.js working in Web Worker using [WorkerDOM](https://github.com/ampproject/worker-dom), bundled by [Rollup.js](https://rollupjs.org/).
-This allows Vue.js to offload its work to a background thread and send updates back to the main thread asyncronously, which should greatly increase rendering performance.
+This allows Vue.js to offload its work to a background thread and send updates back to the main thread asynchronously, which should greatly increase rendering performance.
 See this [blog post](https://amphtml.wordpress.com/2018/08/21/workerdom/) for details.

 ## Benchmarks